MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/implementing-basic-logic/conditionals/if-variations.md

 - **If service**: Executes a block of actions if a specific service is running, is paused or is stopped.

-- **If process**: Executes a block of actions if a specific process is running, or not.
+- **If process**: Executes a block of actions if a specific Windows process is running, or not.

 - **If window**: Executes a block of actions if a specific window is open, or not.